hannah-hole/JustPark-Analytics-Engineer-Task/README.md

 - a well-documented project (i.e. a colleague could maintain and extend the work without difficulty)
 - a project that fulfils the two objectives stated at the beginning

-We estimate that this will take 1-2 hours, to be done at the candidate's convenience.
-It's okay if you take longer, just tell us how long you took when you submit your solution.

-Feel free to ask clarifying questions about this exercise.
-You can email these to `padraig.alton@justpark.com`.